PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Th qck brwn fx jmps vr th lzy dg

-More than a slang, it symbolizes a type of language, often pointed as being used by teenagers, consisting of the same letter in a word repeated several times for emphasis, like the “gurlllll” word in the picture below.
+More than a slang, it symbolizes a type of language, often pointed as being used by teenagers, consisting of the same letter in a word repeated several times for emphasis.
+Other spelling phenomena has been derived from it such as !!!111oneeleven as an ironic way to replace an exclamation mark or FUUUUUU to express great frustration, and coming directly from Rageguy.

-Acronyms or the art of creating a neology through the association of letters and initials between them exist on the Internet since the late 1980s.
+Acronyms, the art of creating a neology through the association of letters and initials between them, exist on the Internet since the late 1980s.

 Starting with LOL, from laughing out loud and used to convey great hilarity, hundreds of others have been made since then.
 Among them can be found : OMG, BRB, RTFM or also tl;dr.